 - Flower and Butterfly Tattoos

-A butterfly with a flower tattoo is a great way to show off your personality, especially when it comes to feminine and beauty.
+A butterfly with a flower tattoo is a great way to show off your personality, especially when it comes to femininity and beauty.

-Floral butterfly tattoos symbolize serenity, innocence, and, sometimes these tattoos allude to one’s love for nature.
+Floral butterfly tattoos symbolize serenity, and innocence, and, sometimes these tattoos allude to one’s love for nature.